Evanyl/pepsibot-skycrane/README.md

-# pPepsibot Skycrane
+# Pepsibot Skycrane

 A robot built for the ENPH 253 competition 2021.
+This is the code for the skycrane mechanism.

 ## Technologies